 Eric Folkerth is a minister, musician, author and blogger.

 Eric is also an award-winning singer-songwriter, who performs throughout Texas and the Southwest.
-He’s an engaging live performer whose first CD was released in 2000.
 His songs have won honorable mention in both the Billboard and Great American song contests; and he’s been a finalist in the 5th Street Festival and South Florida Folk Festival songwriter competitions.

 Eric has led or co-led hundreds of persons on mission trips around the globe, to places such as Mexico, Haiti, Russia, and Nepal.
 He has worked with lay persons to build ten homes, and one Community Center, in partnership with Habitat for Humanity of Dallas.
 He’s a popular preacher, and often tackles challenging issues of social justice in his writings and sermons.

-Find links to Northaven’s website, and Eric’s music-related websites, at the top of this site’s navigation menu.
+Find links to Eric’s music-related websites, at the top of this site’s navigation menu.